-The Denny Sanford PREMIER Center is a multipurpose facility that will house sporting events, concerts, conventions, meetings, banquets, and more, and will improve the quality of life and stimulate economic return to the citizens of Sioux Falls.
+The Denny Sanford PREMIER Center is a multipurpose facility that houses sporting events, concerts, conventions, meetings, banquets, and more.

 On November 8th, 2011, with a record turnout for 40,000, the citizens of Sioux Falls voted to build the facility.
 The vote passed with 23,284 yes votes and 16,807 no votes.

-The building will seat 12,000 for concerts.
+The building seats up to 12,000 for concerts.
 The four level facility consists of the event level, main concourse level, suite level and upper concourse level.
 There are 22 suites and 16 loge boxes.

-The Denny Sanford PREMIER Center, attached to the existing Convention Center and Arena, will be the largest venue between Omaha and Fargo, and from Minneapolis/St. Paul to Denver.
+The Denny Sanford PREMIER Center, attached to the existing Convention Center and Arena, is the largest venue between Omaha and Fargo, and from Minneapolis/St. Paul to Denver.

 The Denny Sanford PREMIER Center includes an integrated LED video display system designed and manufactured by Brookings, SD-based Daktronics to enhance the fan experience.
 The complete super-system consists of a center-hung scoreboard that includes four main video displays, four corner shroud displays, and upper and lower ring displays; a 360-degree ribbon display along the seating bowl fascia; two end-wall displays; and an exterior marquee display at the entrance to the facility.
 State-of-the-art LED lights are used instead of traditional incandescent lights, further enhancing the fan viewing experience.